named-data/ndn-tools/tools/chunks/README.md

 This command will use the iterative method to discover the latest version of the file.

-To fetch a specific version of a published file, you can use the `fixed` version discovery method (the default).
+To fetch a specific version of a published file, you can use the `fixed` version discovery method.
 In this case the version needs to be supplied as part of the name.
-For example, if the version is known to be `%FD%00%00%01Qc%CF%17v`, the following command will fetch that exact version of the file:
+For example, if the version is known to be `%FD%00%00%01Qc%CF%17v`, the following command will fetch that exact version of the
+file:

     ndncatchunks -d fixed ndn:/localhost/demo/gpl3/%FD%00%00%01Qc%CF%17v